Tuningi Safari Lodge

 A real selling point of Tuningi are the thoughtfully designed rooming options.
 Surprisingly very few top lodges in South Africa are forward thinking in this regard.
 As a non-malarial area within easy reach of a major international airport, the Madikwe Game Reserve is an obvious choice for families.
 Tuningi offers a combination of different rooming options, suitable for all ages.

-Four double suites can be reconfigured to triples for parents sharing with a small child and there are also family suites for people traveling with more than one child.
+Four double suites can be reconfigured to triples for parents sharing with a small child and there are also family suites for people travelling with more than one child.

 Fireplaces, expansive wooden decks, out and indoor showers, air conditioning, ceiling fans are found in all rooms.